-- Establishing the agenda for the executive sessions of the independent directors; - Calling meetings of the independent directors, in addition to the executive sessions of independent directors held after each Board meeting; - Chairing the executive sessions and other meetings of the independent directors; - Communicating the result of meetings of the independent directors to the Chairman and other members of management, as appropriate; - Regularly consulting with the Chairman; - Discussing the schedule and agenda for the Board meetings with the Chairman; - Approving the meeting schedules to assure that there is sufficient time for discussion of all agenda items; - Presiding at Board meetings in the absence of the Chairman; - Reviewing information that is sent to the Board and all critical communications to the Board; and - Being available for consultation and direct communication at the request of major stockholders.
+- Establishing the agenda for the executive sessions of the independent Directors; - Calling meetings of the independent Directors, in addition to the executive sessions of independent Directors held after each Board meeting; - · Chairing the executive sessions and other meetings of the independent Directors; - Communicating the result of meetings of the independent Directors to the Chairman and other members of management, as appropriate; - Regularly consulting with the Chairman; - Discussing the schedule and agenda for the Board meetings with the Chairman; - Approving the meeting schedules to assure that there is sufficient time for discussion of all agenda items; - Presiding at Board meetings in the absence of the Chairman; - Reviewing information that is sent to the Board and all critical communications to the Board; and - Being available for consultation and direct communication at the request of major stockholders.

-Finally, the Board has established three standing committees to assist with its oversight responsibilities: (1) the Audit Committee; (2) the Management Development and Compensation Committee (the "MD&C Committee"); and (3) the Nominating and Corporate Governance Committee (the "Nominating Committee").
-Each of the Audit Committee, MD&C Committee and Nominating Committee is comprised entirely of independent Directors.
+Finally, the Board has established three standing committees to assist with its oversight responsibilities: (1) the Audit Committee; (2) the Management Development and Compensation Committee (the "MD&C Committee"); and (3) the Governance Committee.
+Each of the Audit Committee, MD&C Committee and Governance Committee is comprised entirely of independent Directors.